Geet-Joshi/geetjoshi_fe/README.md

 # geetjoshi_fe
-A blog application to host articles, videos, and content published by me.
+Nextjs/React front end for the blog application to host articles, videos, and content published by me.